 THC, the active ingredient in marijuana that is responsible for its medicinal effects, is also available by prescription in a drug called Marinol (dronabinol).

-Some people use pot recreationally and never suffer any negative consequences.
+Some people use marijuana recreationally and never suffer any negative consequences.
 Other people may develop depression from regular use.
-Smoking pot, like smoking cigarettes, can also increase the risk for cancer, so some people choose to consume it by vapourizing it or baking with it.
+Smoking marijuana, like smoking cigarettes, can also increase the risk for cancer, so some people choose to consume it by vapourizing it or eating food made with it (edibles).

-If your pot use is causing you to feel depressed or you are experiencing negative consequences from pot, talk to your doctor about strategies for quitting or reducing your pot use.
+If your marijuana use is causing you to feel depressed or you are experiencing negative consequences from it, talk to your doctor about strategies for quitting or reducing your use.

 Using crack, crystal meth or cocaine can put you at risk for a number of health-related problems.
 If you are living with HIV and using these drugs, there are things you can do to maintain your health and to protect the health of those around you.
 These include:

 - not sharing your filters, straws, pipes and other drug-using equipment.
 Talk to workers at your local needle exchange program about safer drug-use equipment;

 - planning ahead so that you have a safe place to use, new equipment, condoms and lube for sex, your anti-HIV drugs (so you don’t miss a dose), food and a place to crash;

 - learning how to avoid overdosing and how to detect overdose symptoms in others;

 - practising safer sex by keeping your viral load undetectable and using condoms for vaginal and anal sex;